Robustness to Sparse Adversarial Corruption in Arbitrary Linear Measurements: Beyond Exact Recovery: Computation and Hardness

-In this section, we introduce a computation scheme (Algorithm \ref{alg:projector}) that takes as input the matrix $A$ and an upper bound $q$ on the number of adversarial measurements, and returns the robust orthogonal projection matrix, defined in Theorem \ref{thm:tight-orth-proj}.
-We also study its complexity.
+Here, we introduce a computation scheme (\Cref{alg:projector}) that takes as input any arbitrary measurement matrix $\bA$ and an upper bound $q$ on the sparsity of the adversarial corruption $\be$, and returns the robust orthogonal projection matrix.